 Materials Chain

-Materials Chain is the first and largest flagship program of the University Alliance Ruhr.
+Materials Chain is the first and largest competence field of the University Alliance Ruhr.
 It offers a platform for interdisciplinary networking that brings together researchers from fundamental natural sciences to applied materials science and production technology.
-More than 200 scientists from more than 150 chairs and research groups from Ruhr-Universität Bochum, TU Dortmund University, and the University of Duisburg-Essen research and teach under the umbrella of the flagship program.
+More than 200 scientists from more than 150 chairs and research groups from Ruhr-Universität Bochum, TU Dortmund University, and the University of Duisburg-Essen research and teach under the umbrella of the competence field.
 The profile is complemented by cooperations with 11 regional partner institutions.

 Building on the proven strengths at the respective university locations, Materials Chain initiates new research projects and associations to strengthen the role of the Ruhr Area as an internationally leading research region for modern materials and their production.
 The most prominent example that emerged from the program is the UA Ruhr Research Center Future Energy Materials and Systems (FEMS).